eclipse-tractusx/data-exchange-test-service/docs/ARC42.md

 ### Non-functional requirements

 *   The E2E-DETS will have to be: accessible, easy to use, secure, efficient etc.
-*   The E2E-DETS will only support EDC Version 0.4.1
+*   The E2E-DETS will only support EDC Version 0.4 and EDC Version 0.5 (Cross version testing is not supported between 0.4 and 0.5)

 ### Quality Goals